The Presidency

 Brand South Africa

-The Presidency is mandated to ensure that the President can execute his constitutional responsibilities in leading and galvanising government and society to implement the electoral mandate.
+The Presidency is mandated to ensure that the President can execute his constitutional responsibilities in leading and galvanising government and society to implementpresidency the electoral mandate.

 Operationalising the e‐Cabinet system

-To ensure greater coordination between national departments, the department plans to continue to implement the e‐Cabinet system – a collaborative platform for members of the executive, heads of department and executive support staff to share, manage and store information securely.
+The system provides a collaborative platform for members of the executive, heads of department and executive support staff to share, manage and store

-Over the medium term, the department will ensure that the system is in full use.
-This will be done by ensuring that training is provided to all users, including the executives and limited support staff managing, capturing and distributing classified information for the overall optimal functioning of Cabinet and its committees.
+information securely.
+Over the medium term, The Presidency planned to continue providing training to all users, including executives and limited support staff who communicate, manage, capture and distribute classified information for the overall optimal functioning of Cabinet and its committees.

 Operation Vulindlela

-Government is working to unlock the structural constraints to inclusive economic growth through a programme called Operation Vulindlela, which brings together the ability of The Presidency to coordinate across government at a political and administrative level, and the technical expertise of National Treasury.
+Government is working to unlock the structural constraints to inclusive economic growth through OV, which brings together the ability of The Presidency to coordinate across government at a political and administrative level, and the technical expertise of National Treasury.

 Infrastructure and Investment Office (IIO)